advnpzn/Akinator-Bot/README.md

 # Commands
 `/start` - Start the bot

-`/language` - Change language of Akinator ( This doesn't change the language of the bot! )
+`/language` - Change language of the questions asked by Akinator ( This doesn't change the language of the bot interface! )

 `/childmode` - Enable/Disable NSFW Content